-Trendline Strategies
+Trendline Trading Strategies

 In our previous couple of lessons we have focused on trendlines: we have learned how to identify the major swing points to draw trendlines and how to adjust a trendline.
 In this lesson we will turn our attention to strategies we could use when trading with trendlines.
 There after we will look at trading with trendlines and trendline patterns.